When you arrive in the UK

 As an international student at Writtle University College you can work up to 20 hours a week in term-time if you are studying at degree level or above or 10 hours per week during term time if you are studying below degree level.
 Getting a job while you study in the UK can improve your language skills and enhance your CV.
 Writtle University College careers service may be able to assist you so please do visit them in the Student Services Area in the main building.

 WelfareAs well as the rewards and pleasures associated with studying in the UK, there are particular demands and challenges that face young people, especially those coming to the UK for the first time.
 Writtle University College recognises this and takes the welfare of its students very seriously.
-Much of the support offered at Writtle University College can be accessed via the Learner Support office in the main building.
-Here you can speak in confidence to our dedicated and experienced International Student Adviser.
+Much of the support offered at Writtle University College can be accessed via the Safeguarding and Wellbeing office in the main building.
+Here you can speak in confidence to our dedicated and experienced Welfare Adviser (International).
 You may also find these documents helpful in the early stages of your time in the UK:

 TelephoneInternational Line: +44 (0) 1245 424270